 Introduced to the world in 1998, World Kindness Day is celebrated each year on November 13th with the intention of focusing on the positive and highlighting good deeds in the community.

-Today, we invite you imagine a world where we extend more grace, less judgement, and champion kindness above all else.
+Today, we invite you to imagine a world where we extend more grace, less judgment, and champion kindness above all else.

 Here are a few things you can do to start inspiring kindness in your everyday life.